-- Six months before the Council meeting held in the year between General Assemblies, the Chairperson of Council invites members of Council and ICCROM Secretariat Staff and issues a public announcement to submit nominations for the ICCROM Award, and to seek suggestions from ICCROM partners and networks of course teachers and activity participants.
+- Six months before the Council meeting held in the year between General Assemblies, the Chairperson of Council invites members of Council, ICCROM Secretariat Staff and issues a public announcement to submit nominations for the ICCROM Award, and to seek suggestions from ICCROM partners and networks of course teachers and participants.

-- The nominations are to be submitted to the Award’s Committee using the specific ICCROM Award Nomination Form.
+- The nominations are to be submitted to the Award Committee (firstname.lastname@example.org) using the specific ICCROM Award Nomination Form.

-- The Secretary of the Award’s Committee collects and forwards all the nominations to the Award Committee.
-S/he is responsible to identify inappropriate or incomplete nominations, facilitate the connection between nominators and seconders, and assists the Committee, if necessary, in requesting further information to be provided by the nominators.
-The Director-General is responsible for checking that no earlier recipient of the Award or any current staff and Council members are among the nominees.
+- The Secretary of the Award Committee collects and forwards all the nominations to the Award Committee.
+S/he is responsible to identify incomplete nominations, and assists the Committee, if necessary, in requesting further information to be provided by the nominators.
+The Secretary is responsible for checking that no earlier recipient of the Award or any current staff and Council members are among the nominees.

-- The Chair of Council sends a copy of the selection dossier to each of the voting Council members and invites them to cast a vote at the interim Council meeting.
+- The Chair of Council sends a copy of the selection dossier to each of the voting Council members and invites them to cast a vote in advance of the Interim Council meeting.
 The Director-General is also entitled to vote.
 In order for their vote to be valid, each of the voting members must cast the same number of votes as there will be Awards; only one vote per nominee may be cast.

-- The Chairperson of the Council sends a letter informing the designated awardees(s), along with a letter of acceptance for the awardee(s) to sign, indicating in writing the acceptance of the Award.
+- The Chairperson of the Council sends a letter informing the designated awardee(s), along with a letter of acceptance for the awardee(s) to sign, indicating in writing the acceptance of the Award.
 In the case of the Award being declined, the person with the next highest number of votes is offered the Award.
 Upon acceptance of the Award, the Chairperson of the Council informs Council members of this confirmation in writing.

-- The Secretary of the Committee requests the Council member, or staff member, who nominated the successful candidate to send to the Secretariat a laudatio (statement in honor of the candidate).
+- The Secretary of the Committee requests the nominator/s, who proposed the successful candidate, to send to the Secretariat a laudatio (statement in honor of the candidate).